What is TMJ Disorder?

 In addition to the information gained from the Biopak, we will likely include imaging techniques such as ultrasound, CT scans, MRI, and panoramic x-rays.
 After we gather all the information, Dr. Green will create a treatment plan custom-made just for you.

 TMD Treatment in Southlake

 Since no two patients are alike, your treatment will depend on your specific condition.
-Although all conditions vary, one aspect is true – the sooner you get treatment, the more our non-invasive treatment approach will benefit your condition.
+Although all conditions vary, one aspect is true – the sooner you get treatment, the more our treatment approach will benefit your condition.

 Once you start recognizing the symptoms of TMJ, call us to set an appointment with our TMJ trained doctor.
 In the meantime, we highly encourage you to rest your jaw by eating a soft diet, talking less, not chewing gum, or biting on things.
 You should also consciously unclench your jaw during the day.
 You can also ice your jaw and reduce stress in your life to improve TMJ symptoms.

 Most TMJ treatments include using an oral appliance or bite orthotic to hold your jaw in a correct position for minimal nerve disturbance and optimal muscle comfort.
 The appliances can be removable or fixed, depending on what the doctor prescribe.
 We will utilize the most advanced computerized technology and CT scans to provide the highest level of care.

 Another temporary alternative to treating TMJ pain include the use of BOTOXⓇ.
 Botox injections are placed directly into the muscle (s) associated with the pain.
 Any pain associated with the Botox TMJ treatment procedure is generally due to the injections, but it is minimal and brief and the patient can return to normal activities very quickly.